Pfizer Liable to Apotex for Section 8 Damages: Amount to be Determined

 Three interesting legal points arise from the decision, as follows.

-First, Justice O’Reilly considered whether Justice Snider’s earlier construction of the patent was binding on him, even though it was made in the context of a prohibition proceeding and an independent evidentiary record was before the FC in the section 8 action.
-Justice O’Reilly found that it was binding based on the doctrine of stare decisis and that there was a lack of any reason to depart from it.
+First, Justice O’Reilly considered whether Justice Snider’s earlier construction of the patent was binding on him, even though it was made in the context of a prohibition proceeding and an independent evidentiary record was before the Court in the section 8 action.
+Justice O’Reilly found that it was binding based on the doctrine of stare decisis and there was a lack of reason to depart from it.
 Given that successful infringement and validity arguments are often predicated upon a winning construction, this ruling and the reasons for it demonstrate the critical importance of formulating, supporting and presenting the best possible claims construction in a prohibition proceeding.

-Second, Justice O’Reilly considered whether the Notice of Allegation (NOA) central to the previous prohibition proceeding "continued to shape the issues" under section 8.
-Contrary to what may have been common industry thinking, the FC held that section 8 did not create a free-standing right of action entirely separate from the prohibition proceedings.
-More importantly, the FC also held that entirely new allegations of non-infringement and invalidity (new in the sense that they were not contained in the NOA) are not relevant for the purposes of section 8.
-Therefore, given that Apotex failed to allege invalidity in its NOA (consistent with what some generics and their lawyers consider to be best practice), the FC refused to entertain Apotex’s submissions about the invalidity of Pfizer’s patent at trial.
+Second, Justice O’Reilly considered whether the Notice of Allegation (NOA) central to the previous prohibition proceeding “continued to shape the issues” under section 8.
+Contrary to what may have been common industry thinking, the Court held that section 8 did not create a free-standing right of action, entirely separate from the prohibition proceedings.
+More importantly, the Court also held that entirely new allegations of non-infringement and invalidity (new in the sense that they were not contained in the NOA) are not relevant for the purposes of section 8.
+Therefore, given that Apotex failed to allege invalidity in its NOA (consistent with what some generics and their lawyers consider to be best practice), the Court refused to entertain Apotex’s submissions about the invalidity of Pfizer’s patent at trial.
 This ruling means that the NOA not only casts a long shadow over prohibition proceedings, it will necessarily influence and restrict arguments in subsequent section 8 proceedings.

 Third, Justice O’Reilly rejected Apotex’s argument that certain infringement testing conducted by Pfizer in advance of trial was inadmissible because Apotex did not have the opportunity to observe the testing.
 Justice O’Reilly distinguished prior jurisprudence relied upon by Apotex (e.g., Omark Industries (1960) Ltd. v Gouger Saw Chain Co.
-(1964)) on the basis that it related to testing conducted at trial, and not prior to trial.
+(1964), 45 C.P.R.
+169) on the basis that it related to testing conducted at trial, and not prior to trial.
 Justice O’Reilly held that Apotex’s inability to observe testing did not affect the admissibility of such evidence, but that it may affect its weight.

 Pfizer has a right of appeal.
 It will be interesting to see how these rulings develop.